Chainlink has been getting quite a bit of attention lately. So much so that LINK has risen to a market cap of more than $6 billion.

 In this Chainlink review, we will take a deep dive on the project including the technology, adoption, use cases, & LINK price prospects.

 Page Contents 👉

 - 1 Need for Oracles

 When smart contracts are mentioned nearly everyone thinks of Ethereum.
 And that’s because when Ethereum was launched back in 2015 it contained something that took blockchain technology to the next level.

 The smart contracts of Ethereum meant that blockchain technology could be far more than just a means for conducting financial transactions.
 Ethereum’s smart contracts expanded the utility of blockchain massively.

 There was one problem with Ethereum smart contracts however, and that’s the fact that they only work with data on their own blockchain.
 While that still leaves them as a very useful tool, they aren’t nearly as useful as they could be.
 Creating a way to include data from outside the chain would give smart contracts an immense boost in the potential use cases.

 How chainlink smart contracts will function.
 Source: Chainlink website

-ChainLink will be extremely helpful to projects that need offchain data to be really useful.
-By giving blockchains access to traditional data sets, ChainLink seeks to be the bridge between traditional data and the future of blockchain technology.
+Chainlink has been extremely helpful to projects that need off-chain data to be really useful.
+By giving blockchains access to traditional data sets, Chainlink seeks to be the bridge between traditional data and the future of blockchain technology.